HOW WE OPERATE & WHAT YOU CAN EXPECT

 LOCALLY REGISTERED BUSINESS

 We are officially a Tanzanian company, fully and exclusively registered in Tanzania, with a combination of Tanzanian and foreign owners/directors.
 This means we pay all our taxes and licenses in Tanzania and we’re subjected to Tanzanian laws and regulations, which might be different from the ones in your own home country.
 We have no legal obligation to follow any other rules of any other countries, and even though we’d like to be flexible in a lot of matters, for many issues it’s simply not possible as it would cost us a lot of money to do so.
-Eg. in case of a cancellation (for whichever reason), our local partners such as lodges, car rental services etc. have no obligation whatsoever to reimburse us for already paid deposits and therefore we can also not reimburse these amounts to you, as we simply don’t have them.

 The benefit of us being only registered in Tanzania and exclusively operating from Tanzania is that we don’t spend high amounts on foreign registrations or salaries and that we don’t work with any local middlemen to organize your safari.
 We are your only contact.
 This means that we can keep our prices lower than most foreign agents, every cent you pay for your trip stays in Tanzania and you’ll get exactly the same trip for much less money.